swiftlang/swift/docs/SIL.rst

   represents variables as reference-counted "boxes" in the most general case, which can be retained, released, and shared.
-- Dataflow requirements, such as definitive assignment, function returns, switch coverage, etc. have not yet been enforced.
+- Dataflow requirements, such as definitive assignment, function returns, switch coverage (TBD), etc. have not yet been enforced.
 - ``always_inline``, ``always_instantiate``, and other function optimization
   attributes have not yet been honored.